Fighting City Hall

 Merrill City Hall

 In 1889, community leaders in the city of Merrill had the foresight, and found the resources, to construct this beautiful monument to the city.
-Designed in the Queen Anne Style by architect T. D. Allen, it housed city offices, the jail and, for its first 20 years, the T. B. Scott Free Library.
+Designed by architect T. D. Allen, it housed city offices, the jail and, for its first 20 years, the T. B. Scott Free Library.

 Merrill City Hall before restoration